© 2017 Camera Check Point Dubbo NSW Australia -

 The more bits that can be removed by the simple brush and air methods, the less chance there is of causing damage to the sensor filter surface.

-If loose bits are not removed before more heavy duty methods are used, there’s a risk that sharp bits may be dragged across the sensor, possibly scratching it.
+If loose bits are not removed before more physical methods are used, there’s a risk that sharp bits may be dragged across the sensor, possibly scratching it.

 Do not make the mistake of using the low cost puffers with a brush attached -

 Canned compressed air should not be used.
-The reason is that propellants used are easily expelled during use and this will definitely smear the sensor.
+The reason is that propellants used are easily expelled.

-Only use dry clean air as available with the Giotto puffer or some other source of dry filtered air.
+Only use dry clean air, such as available with the Giotto puffer and other sources of dry filtered air.

 |Film cameras and service|